 The New England Golf Association ®, established in 1926, is a 501(c)3 amateur golf organization comprised of leaders from the six New England golf associations – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 The first New England Amateur was conducted in 1926 at Rhode Island Country Club and was won by Frank C. Newton of Massachusetts.
 The Championship has been held annually since then, with a four-year hiatus during WWII from 1942 - 1945.
 Over the years, the Championship has been won by some of New England Golf's greats including Brad Faxon, Bill Andrade, James Dirscoll, and Jim Renner.
-The event was contested as a Match Play Championship until 1971, when the format was changed to current model of 72-holes of Stroke Play.
+The event was contested as a Match Play Championship until 1971, when the format was changed to current model of Stroke Play.

 In 1967, the New England Junior Amateur Invitational was added to the tournament rotation.
 The event invites the top seven boys from each of the six New England states to compete in an individual and team competition while honoring the players for the accomplishment of making the team.
 While five of the six states have on the event at least once, the recent history has seen Massachusetts and Connecticut dominate the competition.
 In the past fifteen years, one of those two states has taken the title home thirteen times.
 In 2019, the NEGA added a girls junior division to Championship, with the top 3 girls from each state being invited to participate.
 Team Rhode Island took home a decisive victory in the inaugural year, led by an impressive medalist performance from Allison Paik.